 The Iditarod Dog Sled Race Kills Dogs In the Name of Tradition

 Mark Derr states only half-truths with this quote: “Anyone who knows about dogs knows that when they have had enough, they stop.”
-True, but as anyone who knows about dogs also knows is that many dogs “stop” after it is too late!
-For instance, many dogs die of heat exhaustion after “they have had enough” here in South Florida (they stop after it is too late) and I would imagine in the Iditarod’s extreme case, frostbite, asphyxiation and a host of other harsh, inhospitable environmental factors would elicit the same fate.
-It is a moot point if the dogs are “stopping” because they were pushed too far and too long in unsafe conditions and end up dead or injured as a result.
-In addition, many dogs will overeat themselves to death with either their “healthy” food or unsafe food if they are given a chance.
+True, but as anyone who knows about dogs also knows is that many dogs “stop” after it’s far too late!
+For instance, many dogs die of heat exhaustion after “they have had enough” where Mark lives in South Florida (they stop after it is too late) and I would imagine in the Iditarod’s extreme case, frostbite, hypothermia, asphyxiation and a host of other harsh, inhospitable environmental factors would elicit the same fate.
+It is a moot point if a dog “stops” because they were pushed too far and too long in unsafe conditions and end up dead or injured as a result.
+In addition, many dogs will overeat to death with both their regular dog food or unsafe non-dog food if they are given a chance.
 To postulate that dogs reason and should be able to tell their sled musher they are tired, in great pain, uncomfortable, or on death’s door, while tied up, in the middle of a pack of many other dogs, with very little visibility, while running across the tundra is nothing short of ignorant and naïve.
 A dog will run itself to death.

 Another inconsistency is why “Race officials placed 100 of the 135 dogs waiting for flights to Anchorage in an abandoned hangar to shield them from the bitter wind.
 Another thirty-five were tethered outside as much out of the icy wind as possible.”
 I have been in many airplane hangars in my life, and they are large enough to fit 135 elephants, why was it not large enough to fit 135 dogs?
 And why were these details not worked out prior to the race?
 Are we to believe that these “caring” seasoned veterans were caught off guard and “surprised” that Alaska got a snowstorm, whiteout and that it was cold and windy in the winter?